-KICK THE CAN, CA!
+KICK THE CAN

 More than we realize, our beverage choices are influenced by the world around us -- by the sophisticated marketing and ever-present availability of sugary sodas, sports drinks, iced teas, juice drinks, vitamin waters, and energy drinks.
 Beverage companies peddle their liquid candy without restraint to our kids and in our communities, delivering an express line to obesity and diabetes.
 Enough is enough!
 There is a growing national movement to give soda and other sugary drinks the boot.

 Kick The Can is a statewide campaign to decrease consumption of soda and other sugary drinks, while increasing the consumption of water and other healthy beverages.
 Our website offers compelling resources about the harmful effects of sugary drinks.

 Sugary drinks play a central and unique role in the obesity and diabetes epidemic.

 - These beverages are the single leading contributor to the obesity epidemic.
 They have contributed 43 percent of the new calories that Americans consume from 1977-2001.